LaminSanneh/laravel-react-webpack-custom/readme.md

 composer install
 ```

+Add a .env file (you can copy the one from .env.example)

+Run `php artisan key:generate`

 Finally run laravel as you normally do.
 Either ```php artisan serve``` or use a dedicated server to host the application.